 The most common type of cancer for men is prostate cancer.
 Prostate cancer symptoms in men include frequent urination, blood in urine, pain during urination, and discomfort while sitting, according to Cancer.net.
 You can find a full list of prostate cancer symptoms on the Cancer.net website.

 “If you have symptoms that do not get better after a few weeks, see your doctor so that problems can be diagnosed and treated as early as possible,” advises the National Cancer Institute.
 “Often, cancer does not cause pain, so do not wait to feel pain before seeing a doctor.”
 The organization also has an online resource available with symptoms for many types of cancer.

 While weighing the health benefits of screenings, it’s also necessary to consider the costs.
 Some health insurance plans cover cancer screening tests.
 Unfortunately, however, not all do.
 For people whose plans don’t cover screening, or for those without insurance, there are still options.
 Many local hospitals and cancer nonprofits provide free or low-cost screenings.
 If you find yourself facing a cancer diagnosis and expensive course of treatment, there are further means of financial support.
 One resource is your life insurance policy.
-Fifth Season Financial’s Funds for Living and Giving (FLAG) program, for example, allows patients with an advanced-stage illness such as cancer to receive a cash advance from their policy.
+Fifth Season Financial’s Funds for Living Program, for example, allows patients with an advanced-stage illness such as cancer to receive a cash advance from their policy.
 These funds can cover costly medical bills or other expenses – there are no restrictions on how the money may be spent.
-To learn more, call (866) 459-1271 or visit https://www.fifthseasonfinancial.com/flag-program/.
+To learn more, call (866) 459-1271 or visit https://www.fifthseasonfinancial.com/funds-for-living-program/.